135+ lenders · £150m+ funded Intermediaries

 Top Slicing Mortgage

-Scott West explains top slicing and what this means in the Buy to Let market.
+Scott West sets out how top slicing works and where it fits in the buy-to-let market.

 What is top slicing?

-Top slicing is a method that lenders use to help landlords bridge the affordability gap.
-If landlords identify a property they want to purchase, and the rental stress tests don’t work, we may be able to add your personal income into the application to make it add up.
+Top slicing is a method lenders use to help landlords bridge an affordability gap.
+Where you have identified a property to purchase but the rental stress test does not work, it may be possible to bring your personal income into the application so the figures add up.

-In short, we grab some of your personal income and top up the rental to make it fit.
+In effect, a portion of your personal income is used to top up the rental income, allowing the case to fit.

 Who might benefit from top slicing?

-It’s good for high income landlords who want to secure properties with lower rental yields.
-They might have strong capital growth expectations for an area.
+It tends to suit high income landlords who want to secure properties with lower rental yields, often where there is a strong expectation of capital growth in the area.

-It might be that a portfolio landlord wants to expand their portfolio in areas where rents are low, compared to property prices.
+It can also apply where a portfolio landlord wishes to expand into areas in which rents are low relative to property prices.

 How do you calculate top slicing?

-Lenders start with a normal rental calculation, which is 125% or 145% of the mortgage payment.
-That’s their stress test.
-If a property generates £800 a month in rental income, but the lender’s stress test comes out at £1,000 a month – which is 125% – there’s a £200 shortfall.
-That’s the gap between what the lender wants and what you’re getting in rent.
+A lender begins with a standard rental calculation, typically 125% or 145% of the mortgage payment.
+That is the stress test.
+If a property generates £800 a month in rental income but the lender’s stress test requires £1,000 a month — which is 125% — there is a £200 shortfall.
+That is the gap between what the lender requires and the rent you receive.

 Which lenders allow top slicing?

-When the rental income alone doesn’t meet the affordability requirements, topping it up with your personal income will allow you to get the mortgage that you want – or the property that you want – even though it doesn’t fit the lender’s standard criteria.
+Where rental income alone does not meet the affordability requirement, topping it up with your personal income can allow you to obtain the mortgage, and the property, you want, even where the case does not fit a lender’s standard criteria.

-It suits borrowers looking to purchase in areas with high property values but relatively low yields.
-If you’re buying in the south and south east, and especially London, property values are very high and rents aren’t as strong as a yield percentage.
-Those sorts of properties will require top splicing more often than not.
+It suits borrowers looking to purchase in areas of high property values and relatively low yields.
+In the south and south east, and London in particular, property values are high and rents are weaker as a yield percentage.
+Properties of that kind are the ones that most often require top slicing.

 What are the advantages and disadvantages of top slicing?

-The main advantage is the expansion of your borrowing potential by considering personal income.
-You can get mortgages on properties that wouldn’t usually be affordable.
-It opens the doors to properties in high value, low yield areas.
+The principal advantage is that your borrowing potential is extended by taking personal income into account.
+You can obtain mortgages on properties that would not otherwise be affordable, which opens up high value, low yield areas.

-The lenders that typically do top slicing will always require a broker to be involved.
-These are broker only products, where we can obviously help position your application.
+Lenders that offer top slicing generally require a broker to be involved.
+These are broker-only products, and our role is to position your application correctly.

-Some lenders might be better for you than others, depending on your income sources and how complex your income is.
-We can help choose the right lender, position the case correctly and smooth out that underwriting process.
+Some lenders will suit you better than others, depending on your income sources and how complex your income is.
+We help you choose the right lender, present the case well and smooth the underwriting process.